Regional Greenhouse Gas Initiative: Overview

 After the 2017 election of Governor Ralph Northam in Virginia, the state began to make preliminary moves to join RGGI.
 However, the move was stopped in 2019 when the Republican-controlled state legislature wrote a provision in the budget bill prohibiting the state from joining RGGI.
 The move to join RGGI was re-introduced as part of the 2020 General Assembly.
-With a Democratic majority in both the House of Delegates and the General Assembly, the measure passed and was signed into law.
+With a Democratic majority in both the House of Delegates and the Virginia Senate, the measure passed and was signed into law.
 Virginia effectively joined RGGI on January 1, 2021.

 Withdrawal

-On January 15, 2022, after winning the Virginia 2021 gubernatorial election, on his first day in office Governor Glenn Youngkin signed Executive Order 9 calling for a reevaluation of Virginia's membership in RGGI It has been noted that because Virginia entered the initiative through legislative action, Youngkin may lack the legal authority to withdraw from the initiative without legislative approval.
+On January 15, 2022, after winning the Virginia 2021 gubernatorial election, on his first day in office Governor Glenn Youngkin signed Executive Order 9 calling for a reevaluation of Virginia's membership in RGGI.
+It has been noted that because Virginia entered the initiative through legislative action, Youngkin may lack the legal authority to withdraw from the initiative without legislative approval.
 On December 7, 2022, the Virginia Air Pollution Control Board (APCB), voted 4–1 with two abstentions to initiate the repeal of state regulations governing its participation in RGGI.
 Shortly thereafter, the Joint Commission on Administrative Rules, a legislative oversight commission, voted 5–4 on December 20, 2022, objecting to the APCB's action initiating the withdrawal.
 The APCB took its final step on June 7, 2023, voting 4–3 to adopt the regulation and sent to the Governor's Office for publication in the Virginia Register.